Logo Lab-STICCFrom sensors to knowledge: Communicate and decide

 He was hired by the Université Bretagne Sud in 2004, at a time when the research team investigated risk of maritime activities.
 He worked for a few years on the topics of risk perception among seafarers and stress in survival situations.

-In keeping with his studies on stress management, he developed then research works in a cyber defense context.
-This research axis involves studying the behavior of cyber-defenders, identifying the existence of shared mental models among team members, determining the impact of stress and mental load on team work and team performance.
+Subsequently, building on his work in stress management, he has expanded his research into the field of cyber defense.
+This involves studying the behavior of cyber defenders, identifying the existence of shared mental models, determining the impact of stress and mental load on team functioning and performance, and designing systems to better integrate digital hygiene guidelines.